Skip to Content

 Rhode Island courts make domestic violence cases a high priority.
 After police make an arrest, the accused person often spends time in custody until they see a judge, usually within one business day.
 At the arraignment, a judge decides whether to release the individual, set bail, or issue a no contact order.
 Court hearings proceed with deadlines set by local rules in Providence, Kent, and nearby counties.

 The prosecution may present evidence and call witnesses, while the defense responds with its own materials.
 Rhode Island law gives everyone the right to an attorney and, if needed, an interpreter at no added cost.
 Hearings and trials move quickly to ensure safety and meet legal deadlines.
 Our firm draws on years of experience appearing before Rhode Island judges and understands the procedural differences that affect strategy and timelines in Family Court versus District Court.
-With multiple attorneys involved, we coordinate efficiently to prepare for changing court dates and filing requirements that matter in these cases.

 Frequently Asked Questions